 Does your 2-Pin Connector and/or MMCX Connector fit my IEM/CIEMS?

 Our 2-Pin and MMCX Connectors are standard connectors and thus fit most leading In-Ear Monitor brands.
 2-Pin and MMCX Linum cables are discontinued.
-Only few left in our online shop.

 Special attention to some MMCX IEM/CIEMS?

 We have learned that a few Linum owners using MMCX earphones experience compatibility issues.
 Unfortunately, this is a well-known issue in the industry, and something you may experience with other cables as well.
 With MMCX no one can guarantee a perfect match between cable plug and earphone.